 You can help parents learn about the resources around them.
 You can put information about positive parenting techniques in your class newsletter.
 You can spread the word about parent education nights hosted by your program.
 You can build connections between families in your classroom.
 These supports could benefit all of the families in your community, regardless of risk for child abuse or neglect.

 There may be some families in your program that are going through difficult situations like death of a family member, deployment, illness, or unemployment.
 These families might be more at-risk for child abuse or neglect.
 Talk with these families and try to learn about their situations.
-Talk to your supervisor about resources your program or community has for helping families deal with traumatic life events.
+Talk to your administrator about resources your program or community has for helping families deal with traumatic life events.